Pometry/Raphtory/docs/source/Analysis/LOTR_six_degrees.md

 }
 ```

-We could add a filter `.filter(row=> row.getInt(1) > -1)` to ignore any nodes that weren't reached by the messaging.
+We could add a filter {s}`.filter(row => row.getInt(1) > -1)` to ignore any nodes that weren't reached by the messaging.
 This would exclude nodes that are not at all connected to Gandalf or whose shortest path to Gandalf is longer than 6 hops.

-Finally, at the end of the file we create an `Object` for the algorithm, so we can pass this algorithm to the Raphtory executor without having to call the `new` keyword.
+Finally, at the end of the file we create an `Object` for the algorithm, so we can pass this algorithm to the
+Raphtory executor without having to call the `new` keyword.

 ```scala
 object DegreesSeparation{